|Success is when you complete the objective|

 His intent was never to present the world with another crash diet, such as the Atkins Nutritionals, Inc. marketing company tried a few years back when one of the modern-day Atkins books claimed you could lose up to 20 pounds in 14 days on Induction.

 What Dr. Atkins had on his side was that he had experimented with very few weight-loss diets, so his body had never been exposed to calorie deprivation for more than few hours.
-As a result, his survival mechanism was still infantile, as far as dietary famine is concerned, so it didn't really know how to handle the famine situation known today as dieting.
+As a result, his body had never endured a dietary famine, so it didn't automatically know how to handle the famine situation known today as dieting.

-His body didn't know if carbohydrate restriction was going to continue for more than a few days, so the liver simply pulled ample fat from his fat stores to supply the body with the energy it needed to survive.
+His body didn't know if carbohydrate restriction was going to continue for more than a few days, so by the end of the first week, the liver was pulling ample fat from his fat stores to supply the body with the energy it needed to survive.

 Making an overabundance of ketones is quite common before ketone adaption takes place.

 As fat is broken down, more ketones than needed are created because the body doesn't know how many to make.
-If there are too many ketones in the initial stage of the diet, the excess is gotten rid of, so they won't back up in the bloodstream.
+If there are too many ketones in the initial stage of the diet, the excess is gotten rid of, to avoid ketoacidosis, so they won't back up in the bloodstream.

 This is an important point for new dieters to be aware of, as well as those who are returning to Atkins for a second or third time, because, for those new to dieting, fat loss can be easy and quick during Phase 1, especially if you stay on Atkins Induction for an extended period of time.

 As time goes on, however, the body will become fat adapted and know exactly many ketones and fatty acids it takes to fuel the body.
-It also will have a system in place for getting the glucose it needs for all of the cells that don't have mitochondria.
+It will remember, from that point on, so the learning advantage is what people like to call low carb's One Golden Shot.
+The body will have a system in place for getting the glucose it needs for all of the cells that don't have mitochondria.

 If you only have 30 or 40 pounds to lose and your dieting history is skimpy like Dr. Atkins' weight-loss story was, you can easily shed the pounds before full adaption takes place.
 For these individuals, a low-carb diet can appear to be magic, which is one of the reasons why there is a lot of misconception on the web regarding low-carb diets.